 Human Rights publication from the Centre for Human Rights in Practice at Warwick University.
 The magazine is interested in receiving submissions from students, writers and activists on human rights themes in both international and domestic issues.
 Andrew Williams is the Editor and you can find out more from him or via the website.

 The KSLR invites submissions from both undergraduate and postgraduate law students, from any university.
-Articles need to be between 5000 and 8500 words and can cover any area of domestic, European or international law.
+It is peer-reviewed.
+Articles need to be between 4000 and 6000 words and can cover any area of domestic, European or international law.
 Take a look at their Submissions page for more information on areas of law covered by the journal and guidelines on the process.

 TSL offers students the opportunity of posting on pretty much any legal topic they fancy.
 Pieces are typically short commentary rather than deep academic musings.
 Frequency of articles is high and topics are varied; from book reviews and case comments through to securing funding and choosing which way you want your law to take you.